Jleehy/EECS-581-Project-1/README.md

 ### `main.py` - Game Driver
 This is the starting point for the game.
 It is responsible for the primary gameplay loop.
-1. **I/O:** Gets player names, number of ships to be played, prompts for ship placements, and for ship attacks.
+1. **I/O:** Gets player names, number of ships to be played, prompts for ship placements, and ship attacks.
 2. **Initialization:** Initializes an `App` object and two players with `Board` objects.
 3. **Gameplay Loop:** Manages turns between players, allowing them to place ships and attack each other's boards.
 4. **Game Logic:** Makes calls to `App` to handle ship placement, ship attacks and board rendering.